molotovsingh/json_fontend/README.md

    ```
 4. Use the sidebar to upload your Excel/CSV file or enter your Greenplum/Postgres credentials and table name, then choose the columns that should be parsed as JSON.

+## Testing

+- Install the dev dependencies: `pip install -r requirements-dev.txt`
+- Run the suite: `pytest`

+The tests exercise the JSON detection/flattening helpers with dummy DataFrames and stubbed database connections, so they run quickly without needing a real Greenplum instance.

 ## Database mode

 - Fill in host, port, database, user, password, and the table name (e.g. `public.my_table`).